-Our used shipping containers are typically up to 10-15 years old.
+Our used shipping containers are a minimum age of 10 years old.
 They have spent their lifetime being shipped internationally and are still structurally sound and weather-proof.

 A used shipping container should last 20+ years from date of purchase with little maintenance, so will last considerably regardless of its age.